-Aetna considers palivizumab (Synagis™) medically necessary for use in protection against lower respiratory tract infection with respiratory syncytial virus (RSV), in infants and children who are less than 2 years of age at the start of RSV season with chronic lung disease of prematurity (CLD [formerly known as broncho-pulmonary dysplasia or BPD]) who have required medical therapy (supplemental oxygen, bronchodilator, and diuretic or corticosteroid therapy) for their CLD within 6 months before the anticipated RSV season†.
+Aetna considers palivizumab (Synagis™) medically necessary for prophylaxis of respiratory syncytial virus (RSV), in infants and children who are less than 2 years of age at the start of RSV season with chronic lung disease of prematurity (CLD [formerly known as broncho-pulmonary dysplasia or BPD]) who have required medical therapy (supplemental oxygen, bronchodilator, and diuretic or corticosteroid therapy) for their CLD within 6 months before the anticipated RSV season†.

-Aetna considers palivizumab medically necessary for use in protection against lower respiratory tract infection with RSV in infants and children with any of the following conditions:
+Aetna considers palivizumab medically necessary for prophylaxis of RSV in infants and children with any of the following conditions:

 Infants born at 31 weeks, 6 days gestation or earlier (with or without CLD)*: